The Daily Telegraph

 Once diagnosed, act quickly.
 Specialists can start treating initially with corticosteroids, which are incredibly important in the early stages of the disease to damp down the huge inflammatory response, rapidly.
 These may be injected into a muscle, or into the joint directly, to make the swelling go down, within 48 hours.
 Oral medication to keep the inflammatory condition under control, is then commenced.
 Corticosteroids are used very sparingly but to good effect in the early stages.
 It is crucial to hit the disease hard at the beginning, achieve control then use maintenance medication.

-Standard medications include low dose methotrexate, hydrocychloroquine and sulphasalazine.
+Standard medications include methotrexate, hydrocychloroquine and sulphasalazine.
 These take much longer to take effect than the corticosteroids, used in the initial stages and weekly methotrexate is one of the key drugs used in gaining remission from symptoms and disease activity.

 If RA only partially responds to standard drugs, biological agents such as adalimumab and etanercept, are used.
-These act at a much deeper cellular level, to switch off or block the inflammatory cytokines (signal molecules), which are part of the inflammatory attack and subsequent pain and swelling.
+These act at a much deeper cellular level, to switch off or block the specific inflammatory cytokines (signal molecules), which are part of the inflammatory attack and subsequent pain and swelling.
 These drugs are usually self injected (under the skin), once a week or every fortnight.
 The biological drugs have revolutionised the lives of patients with RA.
-Since their introduction, nearly 20 years ago, the rates of joint replacement, previously a necessity in most patients with RA have dwindled to being a rare occurrence.
+Since their introduction, over 20 years ago, the rates of joint replacement, previously a necessity in most patients with RA have dwindled to being a rare occurrence.

 Untreated RA is an awful disease causing pain, misery and deformity.
 It appears out of the blue and may affect children and people of any age.
 However, there is a preponderance of females of childbearing age.